section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 Google does not charge you anything for using Google Analytics.
 You don't have to pay anything to use this product.

-This way you can invest a decent amount of budget in some other important resources.
+This way, you can invest a decent budget in some other important resources.
 Furthermore, it provides you with important information, numbers, and statistics that you need to maximize your website's performance for free.

 #### Automatic collection of data
 ![automatic-data-collection](/engineering-education/track-individual-logged-in-users-using-google-analytics/automatic-data-collection.jpeg)

-Google Analytics has a feature that reduces the work that is required to put Google Analytics data into Google Docs, Sites, or Spreadsheets.
+Google Analytics has a feature that reduces the work required to put Google Analytics data into Google Docs, Sites, or Spreadsheets.

 All you need to do is set up your Google Analytics account and copy a simple piece of code on your website.
-This will enable Google Analytics to start collecting data from your website automatically and make reports accordingly.
+This will enable Google Analytics to collect data from your website and make reports accordingly automatically.

-You simply have to not act to get the data.
+You have to not act to get the data.
 Google Analytics does all the work for you.
 You can even access your reports immediately without any delay.
 This feature of Google Analytics not only saves your work effort but also gives you immediate access to the reports.
 With this, you can soon implement strategies for the better performance of your website.

 #### You can create customization reports
 A `custom report` is a report that you create.

-In Google Analytics, you can choose one of the many reports that Google Creates or can even build your customized report using the drag and drop interface.
-You can pick the dimensions and metrics and decide how they should be displayed.
+In Google Analytics, you can choose one of the many reports that Google Creates or build your customized report using the drag and drop interface.
+In addition, you can pick the dimensions and metrics and decide how they should be displayed.

 #### Easy integration with other tools and platforms
 Another remarkable feature of Google Analytics is that it can be easily integrated with other tools and platforms.

-Just like all other Google services, Google Analytics presents a clear and easily usable interface.
-Not only does it work quite well on the desktop, but also has a perfect usable Smartphone and Tablet through its app on the Google Play Store.
+Like all other Google services, Google Analytics presents a clear and easily usable interface.
+Not only does it work quite well on the desktop, but it also has a perfect usable Smartphone and Tablet through its app on the Google Play Store.

 Google Analytics also has a powerful integration with Google AdWords.
-When you link the AdWords account with Analytics, you are aligning two tools and enabling them to work together.
+When you link the AdWords account with Analytics, you align two tools and enable them to work together.
 This combined work will provide you with actionable insights that will lead to the success of your AdWords Campaigns.

-Hence, you can use Google Analytics with all your devices to easily implement data to other well know Google products like Google AdWords and Google Search Console.
+Hence, you can use Google Analytics with all your devices to easily implement data to other well-known Google products like Google AdWords and Google Search Console.

 #### Ability to measure internal site search
 ![internal-site-search](/engineering-education/track-individual-logged-in-users-using-google-analytics/internal-site-search.png)

 The internal site reveals what potential customers are looking for after arriving on your website.
 It also reveals the area of growth opportunity by uncovering the situations where certain situations may be unclear or lacking on your site.

 Thankfully, Google Analytics allows you to track the internal site searches with a bit of customization.
-With this feature of internal site search, you can have better insights into what people are searching for on your website.
+With this internal site search feature, you can have better insights into what people are searching for on your website.

 #### To understand why visitors are bouncing off your website
-Bounce rate is one of the most important metrics which refers to the percentage of visitors who leave your website after visiting only one page.
+Bounce rate is one of the most important metrics, which refers to the percentage of visitors who leave your website after visiting only one page.
 Moreover, it is extremely important to reduce this rate as much as possible.

-A lot of businesses witness huge traffic but not sufficient conversions and this means that visitors are coming to your website but are not finding what they are looking for.
+Many businesses witness huge traffic but not sufficient conversions, which means that visitors are coming to your website but are not finding what they are looking for.
 This leads to a high bounce rate.

 A high bounce rate calls for immediate action to identify the reason behind it.
-However, Google Analytics provides a detailed report of the pages that are experiencing a high bounce rate.
-The reason for a high bounce rate could be that your website is not optimized properly or maybe your landing page is not attractive enough for them to sign up.
+However, Google Analytics provides a detailed report of the pages experiencing a high bounce rate.
+For example, the reason for a high bounce rate could be that your website is not optimized properly, or maybe your landing page is not attractive enough for them to sign up.

 Therefore, with the detailed report on bounce rate, you can find ways and means to reduce the bounce rate of your website.

 #### To know the age, gender, interest, device, and location of your audience
-With Google Analytics, you can uncover valuable data about your audience to determine which channels drive most of the traffic to your website.
+With Google Analytics, you can uncover valuable data about your audience to determine which channels drive the most traffic to your website.

-The Audience section provides a lot of information about the people who visit your website like their age, gender, interests, devices, and location.
+The Audience section provides a lot of information about the people who visit your website, like their age, gender, interests, devices, and location.
 It also gives you data on how the visitors were driven to your website.

 - Age: It is one of the best indicators of where your audience spends most of the time.
-Knowing the average age of your website audience can help you to optimize your website accordingly.
+Knowing your website audience's average age can help you optimize your website accordingly.
 ![age](/engineering-education/track-individual-logged-in-users-using-google-analytics/age.png)
-- Gender: The gender variable helps you to describe your audience.
+- Gender: The gender variable helps you describe your audience.
 Audience's gender plays an important role in how they communicate and engage online.
 ![gender](/engineering-education/track-individual-logged-in-users-using-google-analytics/gender.png)
-- Interests: With Google Analytics, you can very well understand the interests of your audience and can optimize your website by their interests.
+Interests: With Google Analytics, you can very well understand your audience's interests and can optimize your website by their interests.
 - Device: Google Analytics also gives you views of what kind of device are they using.
-With this information, you can help your website get more responsive on various devices.
+With this information, you can help your website be more responsive on various devices.
 ![device](/engineering-education/track-individual-logged-in-users-using-google-analytics/device.png)
 - Not only this, with Google Analytics, you can also have a view on which kind of smartphone or tablet your audience uses.
 ![mobile-device-info](/engineering-education/track-individual-logged-in-users-using-google-analytics/mobile-device-info.png)
-- Location: Understanding where your customers come from helps you to formulate marketing strategies according to the physical location of your potential customers.
+- Location: Understanding where your customers come from helps you formulate marketing strategies according to the physical location of your potential customers.
 ![location](/engineering-education/track-individual-logged-in-users-using-google-analytics/location.png)
 - The geolocation feature of Google Analytics not only lets you know the country from where your visitors are coming from but the city from where they are and even the language they use.
 ![language](/engineering-education/track-individual-logged-in-users-using-google-analytics/language.png)